 How Do You Develop Spiritual Roots?

-During the springtime, all the grass in Southern California turns green, the wildflowers and poppies bloom, and it’s really pretty.
+During the springtime, all the grass in Southern California turns green, the wildflowers and poppies bloom, and it’s beautiful.
 But the moment the rains stop, the hills turn brown again.
 Why?
-Because the grass has no roots.
-It can’t go down deep enough to get water from the springs that are deep beneath the ground.
+Because the grass has shallow roots.
+The roots can’t go down deep enough to get water from the springs that are deep beneath the ground.

 Luke 8:13 says, “The seeds that fell on rocky ground are the people who gladly hear the message and accept it.
 But they don’t have deep roots, and they believe only for a little while.
 As soon as life gets hard, they give up” (CEV).

-A lot of times we hear God’s Word and get excited about it, but we don’t allow it to change us.
-We act superficially.
-We react emotionally.
-We’re moved impulsively.
-But we don’t take the time to let it sink in.
+Sometimes you may hear God’s Word and get excited about it without allowing it to change you.
+You act superficially.
+You react emotionally.
+You’re moved impulsively.
+But you don’t take the time to let it sink in.

 Do you really want to be that way?
 No!
 You want to be a deep person, not a shallow person.
 You want to be a person with deep spiritual roots so that when recession comes and lasts several years, you’re able to keep bearing fruit.
 When the rough winds come and somebody in your family gets sick or a close friend dies, the trial doesn’t blow you away, because you’ve got roots.